Swapping in Operating System: How It Works & Benefits

 Step 2: Data Swapping to Swap Space

 Once a process is selected, the operating system transfers its data from RAM to a designated area on the hard disk known as swap space.
-This process frees up memory so that other programs currently in use can function smoothly.
+This process frees up memory so that other programs currently in use can function smoothly, and the efficiency of the swapping affects the overall swap performance.
 The data is safely stored in the swap space and remains accessible when the process needs to run again.

 Step 3: Process Suspension